PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/b01-magic.md

 > NOTE: A GM may allow multiple spells to be developed at the same time.

+> NOTE2: For certain settings th GM may allow certain realms, groups, domains, categories or schools to be developed instead of singular spells.

-Many effects are dependent on the number of ranks known in the spell or ritual.
+Some effects are dependent or limited based on the number of ranks developed in the spell or ritual.

 Durations listed as rounds/rank will last for that many rounds for a single expenditure of MP.